pmonks/alfresco-bulk-import/CONTRIBUTING.md

 * Use the present tense ("Add feature" not "Added feature")
 * Use the imperative mood ("Move button left..." not "Moves button left...")
 * Limit the first line to 72 characters or less
-* Consider starting the commit message with one or more applicable emoji:
+* Please start the commit message with one or more applicable emoji:
     * Frequently used:
         * :bug: `:bug:` when fixing a bug
         * :new: `:new:` when implementing an enhancement